SammanSarkar/gsoc_blog/index.md

-# Google Summer of Code 2024: AI-Powered Editorial Generation for omegaUp
+# Google Summer of Code 2025: AI Editorial Generator for omegaUp

 ## About Me